csci4707-umn/lab-book/src/run.md

 PostgreSQL takes a classic *server-client* architecture.
 Therefore, we need two terminal windows to start the server and client separately.
 Let's call them `Terminal S` (for server) and `Terminal C` (for client) respectively.

-## First time start the server and run the client
+## First time start the server and open the client

 #### Terminal S
 1. Make sure you are in the installation folder`$W$/install`.